moiSentineL/ThoughtLogger/README.md

 Private Thought Logging Application for your needs.
 Customise to your own will.

-## Changelog for version 3.0.1
+## Changelog for version 3.0.2

-- Added function to import old log into new one (#3)
-- Font changes due to not working in other computers.
+- Added icon in title bar.
+- Minor code changes.
+Known issues:
+- Old AutoHotkey script wasn't working, use the new one.

 ### Main Release Changelog: